 With its black-sand beaches, endless miles of tundra, and towering waterfalls, Iceland’s otherworldly landscape provides the perfect backdrop for photographers looking to document a place that exists seemingly by magic.
-Lensman Drew Doggett was similarly attracted to the wild scenery of the island, but it was the Icelandic horses—revered for their purity of breed, friendly disposition, and hard work ethic—that made him take the trip to capture his newest series, aptly titled “In the Realm of Legends.”
+Lensman Drew Doggett was similarly attracted to the wild scenery of the island, but it was the Icelandic horses—revered for their purity of breed, friendly disposition, and hard work ethic—that made him take the trip to capture his aptly titled series “In the Realm of Legends.”
 Read on to discover how the collection came to be.

 One Kings Lane: What’s your process for discovering new places to photograph?